DO THREE GOOD DEEDS EVERY SEPTEMBER 11

 Helps us continue this effort year-round.
 Click here to make a donation.

-Most people can't believe 20 years have past since the September 11, 2001 terror attacks in America, the world was united, saying "Never Forget."
+Most people can't believe 20 years have past since the September 11, 2001 terror attacks in America.
+Immediately following, the world was united, saying "Never Forget."
 Kindness to strangers and community service were heightened across the world.

-In 2019, the world is polarized, in need of compassionate action.
-Join us by encouraging your workplace, school, house of worship and family to participate in the 19th annual Pay it Forward 9/11.
-Friday, September 11, 2020 is a national day of service and remembrance in both the US and Canada and we already know participants will join from the UK and Australia.
+Encourage your workplace, school, house of worship and family to participate in the 19th annual Pay it Forward 9/11.
+Saturday, September 11, 2021 is a national day of service and remembrance in both the US and Canada and we already know participants will join from the UK and Australia.

 To help create a ripple effect, you can inspire others to participate.
 Post your related plans and actions on our social media channels, using #PayitForward911.